theselaw/expert-disco/README.md

 Const name = "Ade"
 ```

+### Whenever we need to access the name in our application,we can easily use the variable name and manipulate it based on the data types of the value ,which leads us to the next topic and discussion: data types.

 ### Data types :refers to the attributes of a value which provides the compiler on what types of mathematical, logical or relational operations can be carried out on it without throwing an error.

 >### In simple terms ,It tells the compiler what type of data you're giving to it.

 ### Forms of data types;
+### Most programming language supports the following data types

 1. ### integers
 2. ### floating point numbers